Estimated reading time: 4 minutes

 The problems with the operation of this Tapered Annual Allowance, have been the subject of discussion within the pensions industry for some time before Paul Masterson MP raised the specific NHS Pension Scheme issue at a House of Commons debate in April 2019, in the process dubbing the annual allowance taper as “boring and incredibly complex”.

 NHS consultants and doctors have increasingly found themselves having to refuse additional shifts because the tax charges arising on the increased pension benefits outweighed the increased take-home pay.
 These staff are paradoxically therefore financially worse-off from having worked extra hours.

-Treasury to consult
+Treasury to consult on NHS pensions

 The recent announcement from the Department of Health and Social Care (DHSC) replaces the previous and widely criticised 50:50 option.

-Under the 50:50 option, affected NHS scheme members would have been given the option to halve their pension accrual and in return, pay 50% lower contributions as a way of mitigating the tax impact.
+Under the 50:50 option, affected NHS Pension Scheme members would have been given the option to halve their pension accrual and in return, pay 50% lower contributions as a way of mitigating the tax impact.
 This option did not however, give scheme members the full flexibility that they needed to avoid potentially huge tax bills, and so the DHSC is now proposing that individuals can choose the level of reduction – from 0 to 100% in 10% increments.

-The new flexible accrual proposal means that affected NHS Scheme members will have to make any decision to reduce pension accrual at the start of each year.
+The new flexible accrual proposal means that affected NHS Pension Scheme members will have to make any decision to reduce pension accrual at the start of each year.
 Towards the end of the scheme year they will have the option of increasing (but not decreasing) the chosen accrual rate which will have retrospective effect from the start of the scheme year.